 Where the work does not fall within the categories listed in the introduction above or the grant does not meet the whole cost of the works, we, or the Guildford and Waverley Care & Repair Agency may be able to assist by helping clients to obtain an equity release loan, charity funding or other forms of assistance.

 If the grant is for works to provide an additional bedroom, bathroom or toilet, we may apply a condition to the approval to require repayment of part of the grant if you sell or transfer your property within 10 years of completion of the works.

 This condition will only apply if the recipient of the grant has an owner's interest in the property.

 This condition does not apply to the first £5,000 of any grant and the maximum grant repayment of any mandatory grant is £10,000.
 This condition will also apply to the whole of any additional grant above the £30,000 mandatory limit.

-The council may decide not to require repayment of the grant, or to demand a lesser amount, if one of the following provisions applies:
+We may decide not to require repayment of the grant, or to demand a lesser amount, if one of the following provisions applies:

-- The recipient of the grant would suffer financial hardship if he/she is required to repay all or any of the grant.
+- The recipient of the grant would suffer financial hardship if he/she is required to repay all or any of the grant

-- The sale or transfer of the premises is to enable the recipient of the grant to take up employment or to change the location of his/her employment.
+- The sale or transfer of the premises is to enable the recipient of the grant to take up employment or to change the location of his/her employment

-- The sale or transfer is made for reasons connected with the physical or mental health or well being of the recipient of the grant or of a disabled occupant of the premises.
+- The sale or transfer is made for reasons connected with the physical or mental health or wellbeing of the recipient of the grant or of a disabled occupant of the premises

-- The sale or transfer is made to enable the recipient of the grant to live with, or near, any person who is disabled or infirm and in need of care, which the recipient of the grant is intending to provide.
+- The sale or transfer is made to enable the recipient of the grant to live with, or near, any person who is disabled or infirm and in need of care, which the recipient of the grant is intending to provide

 - The sale or transfer is made to enable the recipient of the grant to live with, or near, any person who is intending to provide care of which the recipient of the grant is in need by reason of disability or infirmity.